Kodovo/fuxi2016-ansible/README.md

 # fuxi2016-ansible

-Ansible configuration for University of Helsinki freshman laptops aka fuxilaptops.
+Faculty of Science at University of Helsinki loans a laptop for each freshman, these laptops are called fuxilaptops.
+The machines will ship either with a normal Windows, or with a customized Linux Mint.
+Here are the ansible configuration files for Linux Mint 18.